mackenziestarr/books/algorithms-sedgewick/src/1.fundamentals/1.1-basic-programming-model/notes.md

 1. Does java support passing functions as parameters?
 2. What are the fundamentals of object-oriented programming?
 3. What is a stack and a heap and how do they interact?
-4. What does 'recursion should not address subproblems that overlap' mean?
+4. What does 'recursion should not address sub-problems that overlap' mean?
 5. What is variance and standard deviation in statistics?
-6. What is a gaussian, bernoulli, and discrete function?
+6. What is a Gaussian, Bernoulli, and discrete function?
 7. Why does the value of Math.abs(-2147483648) = -2147483648?
 8. Why is -14 % 3 = -2 by 14 % -3 = 2?
 9. What is a first class function/object, does java support this?